ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 #### References Are Single Fields Records

-The value `{ contents = 0 }` of type `int ref` not only looks like a record: It is a record.
+The value `{ contents = 0 }` of type `int ref` frome the previous section not only looks like a record: It is a record.
 Having a look at the way the `ref` type is defined is enlightening:
 ```ocaml
 # #show ref;;
 external ref : 'a -> 'a ref = "%makemutable"
 type 'a ref = { mutable contents : 'a; }
 ```

-Starting from the bottom, the `'a ref` type is a record with just a single field `contents` which is marked with the `mutable` keyword.
+Starting from the bottom, the `'a ref` type is a record with a single field `contents` which is marked with the `mutable` keyword.
 This means that the field can be updated.

 The `external ref : 'a -> 'a ref = "%makemutable"` means the function `ref` is not written in OCaml, but that is an implementation detail we do not care about in this tutorial.
 If interested, check the [Calling C Libraries](/docs/calling-c-libraries) tutorial to learn how to use the foreign function interface.